Zettelkasten-Method/zettelkasten.de/content/posts/2014/10/zettel-note-header-in-nvalt.md

 - rename the active note in nvALT to become `<<ID>> <<Title>>`
 - paste the ID and title into the note

 The gist of the script is about invoking keystrokes.
-It is this part:

-    tell application "nvALT" to activate
-    tell application "System Events"
-      --- Save the old clipboard
-      set currentClipboard to the clipboard

-      --- Paste the header
-      set the clipboard to theHeader
-      keystroke "v" using command down
-      delay 0.3

-      --- Rename the file (Cmd-R) and paste in the title keystroke "r" using command down
-      set the clipboard to theZettel
-      keystroke "v" using command down
-      delay 0.3

-      --- Move back to the editing pane and restore the clipboard keystroke tab
-      delay 1
-      set the clipboard to currentClipboard
-    end tell
+I added comments to the script so you can make sense of the keystroke invocation.

+<script src="https://gist.github.com/DivineDominion/fe1d4d39baf45477a496.js"></script>

 You can copy the [full AppleScript Gist from GitHub][gist].
-I embed it here for your convenience, too:

-<script src="https://gist.github.com/DivineDominion/fe1d4d39baf45477a496.js"></script>

 If you want to use a more elaborate header, add additional lines of text to the lines of `set theHeader to ...`.
 The blank line is in there to create enough whitespace to start typing.
 You may delete it if you don't find it useful.